Terri Lynn Weaver: 2021 storming of the United States Capitol

 Weaver traveled to Washington, D.C., on January 6, 2021, to protest the results of the Electoral College.
 She attended the event that led to the 2021 storming of the US Capitol.
 She said that she was "in the thick of it" but "there wasn't any violence going on here."
 She did not state whether or not she had entered the Capitol.
 The United States Capitol was breached and the incident led to five deaths.

-Weaver said that members of Antifa stormed the U.S. Capitol.
-The FBI stated there is no evidence Antifa was involved in the attacks.
+Weaver said that members of antifa stormed the U.S. Capitol.
+The FBI stated there is no evidence antifa was involved in the attacks.
 Later that night she said it had been an "epic and historic day."
 Weaver also referred to those who stormed the Capitol as "patriots".

 Community involvement

 Weaver was previously chairman of Farm Bureau and is currently Vice Chairman of the Smith County Republican Party and Chairman of Smith County Republican Women.
-She is also a member of the Smith County Chamber of Commerce, the local Rotary Club, and the National Rifle Association.
+She is also a member of the Smith County Chamber of Commerce, the local Rotary Club, and the National Rifle Association of America.
 Her musical talent lends her involvement as Chairman of the Lancaster Independence Day Parade and Host Musician of the Annual Christmas Eve Service.
 Weaver is a second lieutenant in the Tennessee State Guard.